Most probable paths for developed processes: Affine transport and development

-Here we have used that the connection $\nabla$ is compatible with the sub-Riemannian structure $(E,g)$ and hence the right hand side of \eqref{defK} is skew-symmetric in~$v_1$ and~$v_2$.
-We will also need the map $\sharp^g: T^*M \to E$ defined such that if
+The operator $K$ above can be considered as a dual to the curvature operator~$R$ of~$\nabla$, where the curvature is only applied to $E$.
+We have used that the connection $\nabla$ is compatible with the sub-Riemannian structure $(E,g)$ and hence the right-hand side of \eqref{defK} is skew-symmetric in~$v_1$ and~$v_2$.
+We will also need the map $\sharp^g: T^*M \to E$ defined such that